iodepo/OceanDecade-dsig/statements/Work_with_Funding_agencies.md

 the recommendation also relates to -> significant gaps in ocean data remains ... because the data  ... are currently held in hidden, inaccessible databases.

+also relates to -> there are resource and capacity gaps to collect, curate, manage, and share ocean data and information digitally, including a lack of data management trained personnel.

 ## Region(s) and/or Communities of relevance

 **Regions:** Global